3 Drugstore makeup brands: Here are Budget-Friendly Japanese Makeup Products

 The puchipura segment keeps gaining more market shares as the Japanese millennials try to merge quantity with quality in their consumption model.

 Shiseido, SK-II, Shu Uemura, the Japanese brands that are commonly known in Europe or the US mostly belong to the high-end segment.
 Hardcore beauty enthusiasts and insiders also know about Bioré, a brand easily found in drugstores, as well as in most Japanese homes. (check the hand cleansing foams!)
 Quite recent market trends show that young women in Japan are more sensitive to the pragmatic appeal of these drugstore brands as they finally challenge what was for a long time, the exclusivity of premium beauty: quality: Puchipura.
 Now, you can have a skincare product such as moisturizers, highlighters, bronzer, and concealers that works, a lipstick that stays and hydrates, or an eye makeups such as eyeshadows and mascaras that overcomes greasy eyelids all while saving up!

 The Puchipura trend

 The Japanese know how to make things appear cute, amirite?
 Behind the adorable wording puchipura hide two slightly less adorable terms: petit (which means "small" in French) and price (read "puraisu" using the Japanese phonetic system) - not to be confused with purikura, those fun and life-changing sticker pictures.

 Fun fact: It’s a custom in the Japanese language to make up trendy wordings that mix up two or more generic words.
-Even Happy New Year, which translates into akemashite omedetou becomes akeome - and it’s not just text slang like our HNY, it’s basic speech level.
+Even Happy New Year, which translates into "akemashite omedetou" becomes "akeome" - and it’s not just text slang like our HNY, it’s colloquial.